assembly/couchdb-footrest/README.md

 ## Install

+Footrest is written completely in Erlang and only depends on the Erlang libraries used by CouchDB itself.

 1. Have the latest Erlang OTP (>= 5.7).

 2. Install CouchDB.

+3. make

-3. Edit your /etc/couchdb/local.ini appending the following line:
+4. Edit your /etc/couchdb/local.ini appending the following line:

     [external]
     footrest = /path/to/src/couchdb-footrest/footrest